VedaantAdavi/CybersecurityStuff/README.md

-This repository contains the code for some of my cybersecurity projects being, mostly, malware that is not intended to cause any harm but instead used for educational purposes.
+This repository contains the code for some of my cybersecurity projects being, mostly, malware and other such tools to be used for cybersecurity purposes.